 We compete against other specialty distributors as well as big box retailers and lumberyards.
 Among specialty distributors, we compete against a small number of large distributors and many small, local, privately-owned distributors.
-Our largest competitors include: Allied Building Products (a subsidiary of CRH plc), Foundation Building Materials, L&W Supply (a subsidiary of USG) and Winroc (a subsidiary of Superior Plus).
-However, we believe smaller, regional or local competitors still comprise approximately more than half of the North American specialty distribution market.
+Our largest competitors include: Allied Building Products (a subsidiary of CRH plc), Foundation Building Materials and L&W Supply Co.
+Inc (a subsidiary of ABC Supply Company).
+However, we believe smaller, regional or local competitors still comprise more than half of the North American specialty distribution market.
 The principal competitive factors in our business include, but are not limited to, availability of materials and supplies; technical product knowledge and expertise; advisory or other service capabilities; delivery capabilities; pricing of products; and availability of credit.